pnp/graph-connectors-samples/samples/nodejs-javascript-markdown/README.md

 - extend Microsoft Graph JavaScript SDK with a [debug middleware](https://blog.mastykarz.nl/easily-debug-microsoft-graph-javascript-sdk-requests/) to show information about outgoing requests and incoming responses
 - use Dev Proxy mocks to simulate creation of the external connection and its schema

-If you want to use Dev Proxy to simulate API responses:

-- install Dev Proxy v0.16.0 or later
-- download the [`microsoft-graph-connector-notification`](https://github.com/pnp/proxy-samples/tree/main/samples/microsoft-graph-connector-notification) preset using `devproxy preset get microsof-tgraph-connector-notification`
-- check out the sample readme for additional information and usage instructions
-  - `NODE_TLS_REJECT_UNAUTHORIZED=0` is required to skip certificate validation errors when using the Dev Proxy
-  - `NODE_NO_WARNINGS=1` suppresses Node.js warnings about skipping certificate validation
-  - These environment variables are included in the `:proxy`-suffixed scripts in `package.json`.
-- instead of running the `setup.sh` script, rename the `simulated.env.js` file to `env.js` to use the simulated environment
-- start Dev Proxy using the `npm start:proxy` script
-- you can simulate creating the connection, provisioning schema and ingesting content in two ways:
-  - on-demand, using the `createConnection:proxy` and `loadContent:proxy` scripts
-  - simulating the Teams Admin Center notification, using the `start:notification` script to start the API that handles the TAC notification, and simulating the notification from Dev Proxy, by pressing `w`

 ## Help

 We do not support samples, but this community is always willing to help, and we want to improve these samples.
 We use GitHub to track issues, which makes it easy for  community members to volunteer their time and help resolve issues.